pragmint/open-practices/practices/perform-static-code-analysis.md

 Automated tools should complement, not replace, human reviews, which are essential for catching context-specific issues and providing valuable feedback on code design and architecture.
 Ensuring that manual code reviews remain a part of the development process is vital for maintaining high code quality.

-## Introspective Questions

-### Understanding and Usage

-How well do we understand the capabilities and limitations of our static code analysis tools?
-Are we using static code analysis tools to their full potential within our development process?

-### Integration and Workflow

-How are our static code analysis tools integrated with our version control systems, IDEs, and CI/CD pipelines?
-Are there any bottlenecks or disruptions caused by static code analysis tools in our current workflow?

-### Developer Judgment

-Do our developers feel empowered to override automated checks when necessary?
-How often do we find that flagged issues are false positives, and how do we handle them?

-### Issue Detection and Resolution

-Are we addressing the issues identified by static code analysis tools promptly and effectively?
-How frequently do we encounter issues that static code analysis tools miss, and how can we improve our detection methods?

-### Dependency Analysis

-How effectively are we using static code analysis tools to assess and improve module cohesion and dependency management?
-Are there areas in our codebase with poor modularity that these tools have helped us identify and improve?

 ## How to Improve

 ### [Do A Spike](/practices/do-a-spike.md)